By Jeremy Rayner, December 19, 2019

 Canadians might be excused for missing the significance of the December 1 announcement by Premiers Ford, Higgs and Moe that their three provinces would cooperate to develop Small Modular Reactors (SMRs) in Canada.

-Reader of Inside Policy have at least been made aware of the technology and its potential thanks to an insightful piece by Duane Bratt posted earlier this year, which rightly stressed the critical contribution that SMRs can make to decarbonizing electrical power production.
+Readers of Inside Policy have at least been made aware of the technology and its potential thanks to an insightful piece by Duane Bratt posted earlier this year, which rightly stressed the critical contribution that SMRs can make to decarbonizing electrical power production.
 But the natural tendency to think that the novelty of SMRs lies in their size – the “S” in SMR – has clouded our thinking about them for too long.
 The real innovation is their modularity.
 Understanding the governance and policy challenges posed by modular reactors is urgently needed.
 Without that understanding, we’ll miss the significance of Sunday’s event.

 What do we mean by modular reactors?
 A recent National Post piece on SMRs focuses on one important aspect of modularity – the idea that a number of smaller reactors could be put in place on the same site and linked up to replace a single large reactor or any other kind of power generator.